Get to Know the Parts of a Debit or Credit Card

 1. Bank branding: This section identifies your card issuer.
 Cards typically show your lender’s name, but they may display a logo for a specific program instead.
 For example, some cards are branded with rewards programs or retailer names.

 2. Card number: The card number is one of the most important parts of your card.
-It's a number that identifies your account with the card issuer, and those are the digits you need to provide when making purchases online or by phone.
+It identifies your account with the card issuer, and those are the digits you need to provide when making purchases online or by phone.
 It's typically 16 digits, though some manufacturers use as little as 14 or as many as 19.

 Keep your card number private.
 Be careful where you write it down, and limit who you give the number to—whether you type in the number or give your card to somebody, even for a moment.
 When thieves steal card numbers, they can use that information to make purchases in your account.
 You might not have to pay for those purchases, but cleaning up the mess can be inconvenient.

 To shop online, you usually need more than just a card number.
 You also need the card’s expiration date, security code, and zip code on file with your card issuer.
-The security code is typically a three-digit number on the back of the card, but this varies by issuer—read about the security code section below for details.
+The security code is typically a three-digit number on the back of the card, but this varies by issuer.
 Most systems also ask for the cardholder’s name.

 3. Cardholder’s name: This is the person authorized to use the card.
 That person didn’t necessarily open the account—they might simply have permission to spend from the account as an “authorized user.”
 Only authorized card users can make purchases with a debit or credit card, and merchants are encouraged to ask for ID before accepting payment with a card.

 5. Expiration date: You need to replace your card periodically.
 The move to smarter cards is just one reason banks issue new cards.
-Your expiration date is important because vendors may require it when you make purchases online or over the phone—you need to provide the correct expiration date for your payment to be approved.
+Your expiration date is important because vendors may require it when you make purchases online or over the phone.
 Banks typically mail out new cards shortly before old cards expire.

 6. Payment network logo: It’s essential to know what type of card you have.
 Common examples include MasterCard, Visa, and Discover.
 When paying online, there’s usually a drop-down menu that requires you to select which network your card belongs to.
-These logos are also helpful when you plan to use your card to pay for goods or services—merchants often display stickers or placards telling you which cards they accept (you can always just ask about additional cards as well).
+These logos also are helpful when you plan to use your card to pay for goods or services.
+Merchants often display stickers or placards telling you which cards they accept.
+You always can ask about additional cards as well.